 An energy- and material aware equation would be

-Extractive business practices are ones that either rely on inputs of finite materials in their operations or ones that deplete capital in the process.
-Waste can be seen as a depletion of capital or measured separately.
+Extractive business practices are ones that either rely on inputs of finite materials in their operations or ones that deplete natural capital in the process.
+Waste can be seen as a depletion of natural capital or measured separately.
 In this section we see waste as a separate variable.

 Where o = original and r = remaining after the cycle (year, decade etc) of the business process: